Discordi0/Practice/HBT/Skills Assessment/Introduction to Digital Forensics.md

 A:

+Reading this i got more familiar with VAD and Velociraptor (https://docs.velociraptor.app/artifact_references/pages/windows.system.vad/)

 Q2: Determine the IP address of the C2 (Command and Control) server and enter it as your answer.

 A: